 by Dan Smith

-If you ask ten book marketing experts “when is the best time to start my book publicity campaign” or “what’s the optimal time to promote my book,” you’ll likely get at least five variations of answers to these questions.
+If you ask ten book marketing experts “when is the best time to start my book publicity campaign?” or “what’s the optimal time to promote my book?” you’ll likely hear at least five variations of answers to these questions.

 The same principle applies to summer.
-This season is often considered taboo for releasing a book or starting a book publicity campaign.
+It is a time of year often considered taboo for releasing a book or starting a book publicity campaign.

-With the exception of most of the national daytime talk TV shows, virtually every other form of media still has airtime or column inches to fill around the holidays.
-Often, producers or editors are scrambling to find fodder for interviews or articles.
-At Smith Publicity, we routinely secure some of our biggest media “hits” for clients during the holiday season and in summer.
+Except for most of the national daytime talk TV shows, virtually all other forms of media still have airtime or column inches to fill around the holidays.
+Often, producers or editors are scrambling to find topics for interviews or articles.
+At Smith Publicity, we routinely secure some of our biggest media hits for clients during the holiday season and summer.

-The topic or genre of your book cancome into play when making the decision to publish and promote.
-I recently received a call from an author with a very interesting book about baseball, and he said “I want to release and have you guys promote my booknow!”
-I advised him to absolutely wait until after the new year, release his book in late January, and do a run-up publicity campaign to coincide with the start of baseball spring training.
+The topic or genre of your book can come into play when deciding to publish and promote.
+I recently received a call from an author with a fascinating book about baseball, and he said: “I want to release and have you guys promote my book now!”
+I advised him to wait until after the new year, release his book in late January, and do a run-up publicity campaign to coincide with the start of baseball spring training.

-So, if you’re nearing completion or are ready to publish and stressing over when to start your publicity campaign … don’t.
-If you’re ready for a mid November or early December release, go for it.
+So, if you’re nearing completion or are ready to publish and stressing over when to start your publicity campaign, don’t, if you’re prepared for a mid-November or early December release, go for it.
 If it makes sense to wait, then wait.

-Just do your due diligence, assess whether your specific book is better suited for a certain time of year to be released, and if it isn’t, fire away when ready!
+Just remember your due diligence, assess whether your specific book is better suited for a particular time of year to be released and if it isn’t, fire away when ready!